SuperOfficeDocs/data-access/docs/netserver/config/data.md

 ## Explicit

 Configuration section for authentication behavior when users are explicitly authenticated, typically by calling `SoSession.Authenticate` or the corresponding WCF service.
 Relates to employee and partner access to the SuperOffice database.

+The `Explicit` section allows an application to determine what type of users are authorized to use this application, as well as must set the database credentials, which map to both a database server user and a SuperOffice system user.

 | Name | Description | Default |
 |---|---|---|